redpanda-data/connect/website/docs/components/inputs/mongodb.md

 ### `resume_token_file`

-The optional directory to read or save mongodb change stream resume token, only works when `operation` is `changestream`.
+The optional file to read or save mongodb change stream resume token, only works when `operation` is `changestream`.
+A resume token will be written into `resume_token_file` as soon as the changed document has been `Decoded` successfully(not processed successfully).

 Type: `string`